streamr-dev/streamr-specs/PROTOCOL.md

 `errorMessage` | `string` | Human-readable message describing the error.
 `errorCode` | `string` | Machine-readable string describing the type of error.

-## Stream Layer
+## Stream Protocol

-This document describes Stream Layer version `32`.
+This document describes Stream Protocol version `32`.

-Stream Layer messages are the actual content in streams.
+Messages of Stream Protocol are the actual content in streams.
 They are identified by a [`MessageID`](#messageid), are chained together via a reference to the previous message, [`MessageRef`](#messageref) to establish message order, they are cryptographically signed by their publisher.
-The most prominent Stream Layer message is the [`StreamMessage`](#streammessage), which is used to transport arbitrary application-level messages from publishers to subscribers.
+The most prominent message is the [`StreamMessage`](#streammessage), which is used to transport arbitrary application-level messages from publishers to subscribers.
 Additionally, there are a few other message types used for requesting and delivering encryption keys.

-It's worth noting that the following Control Layer messages contain a Stream Layer message: `PublishRequest`, `BroadcastMessage`, and `UnicastMessage`.
+It's worth noting that the following Control Protocol messages contain a Stream Protocol message: `PublishRequest`, `BroadcastMessage`, and `UnicastMessage`.

-All Stream Layer messages have the following structure:
+All Stream Protocol messages have the following structure:

  ```
  [version, msgId, prevMsgRef, messageType, contentType, encryptionType, groupKeyId, content, newGroupKey, signatureType, signature]